python/cpython/Doc/library/shutil.rst

 copies between 2 regular file descriptors :func:`os.sendfile` is used.

-On Windows :func:`shutil.copyfile` uses a bigger default buffer size (1 MiB instead of 16 KiB) and if file size >= 128 MiB a :func:`memoryview`-based variant of :func:`shutil.copyfileobj` is used.
+On Windows :func:`shutil.copyfile` uses a bigger default buffer size (1 MiB instead of 16 KiB) and a :func:`memoryview`-based variant of :func:`shutil.copyfileobj` is used.

 If the fast-copy operation fails and no data was written in the destination file then shutil will silently fallback on using less efficient